ardatan/graphql-mesh/website/docs/cache/redis.md

 ---
-id: cache-file
+id: cache-redis
-title: File Cache
+title: Redis Cache
-sidebar_label: File
+sidebar_label: Redis
 ---

 This caching strategy will use your Redis instance as the storage.